Probiotics: A Complete Guide

 Note that not all forms of fermented foods are created equal.
-In order for pickled vegetables and sauerkrauts to be rich in probiotics, they must be naturally fermented and not contain vinegars, while yogurts must be free of added sugars, additives, and their ingredients should only contain “whole milk and live bacterial culture”.
+In order for pickled vegetables and sauerkrauts to be rich in probiotics, they must be naturally fermented and not contain vinegar, while yogurts must be free of added sugars, additives, and their ingredients should only contain “whole milk and live bacterial culture”.
 Not only are the ingredients in these foods important, but their natural preparation method is important as well.

 What about probiotic supplements?

-Probiotics can also be found in supplemental form varying in bacterial type (strain), quantity (CFUs) and format (capsule vs. liquid) and they can be beneficial in some cases.
+Probiotics can also be found in supplemental form varying in bacterial type (strain), quantity (CFUs), and format (capsule vs. liquid) and they can be beneficial in some cases.
 It is important to note that not all probiotic supplements are created equal, you get what you pay for, so not all forms are as beneficial.
 Additionally, the benefits experienced from one probiotic strain may be completely different from the benefits experienced from another strain so it is best to know what strain you need.
 For instance, if you are sensitive to dairy, don’t opt for a probiotic grown on a dairy strain, as it can make your digestive symptoms worse.
-If you are unsure, look for a trusted reputable brand with diverse strains without any additives or speak to a health care practitioner to learn what is best for you.
+If you are unsure, look for a trusted reputable brand with diverse strains without any additives, or speak to a healthcare practitioner to learn what is best for you.

 In general, you can support your digestive health and microbiome by eating a diet rich in whole foods, and prebiotic-rich foods and incorporating fermented foods daily to help ensure you are thriving with beneficial bacteria!